Robust Inference on Infinite and Growing Dimensional Time Series Regression: Introduction

+In simulations for a range of settings across regression with many covariates, long AR fits and sieve regression, we demonstrate that our statistic exhibits excellent size control without sacrificing power excessively.
+Failure to correct for the HLV can seriously affect inference, in general leading to over-rejection and often severely so.
+Such a pattern is shown to persist for the two types of tests that we provide: Chow tests and exclusion restrictions.
+In an empirical example based on \cite{Hamilton2003,Hamilton2009}, we show that using our bias-corrected and HLV-robust tests can yield inferences that lead to new conclusions when considering the relation between oil prices and economic activity.

 The paper is organized as follows.
-Section \ref{sec:model} introduces the model and estimation, along with some basic assumptions.
-In Section \ref {sec:theory} we provide an asymptotic theory and verify our high-level conditions for several examples.
-Section \ref{sec:HAC} presents the correction of the nonlinear serial correlation discussed above by means of the so-called heteroskedasticity and autocorrelation robust (HAR) inference literature.
-Next, Section \ref{sec:optimal} presents a test statistic with certain optimality properties.
-Section \ref{sec:mc} contains simulated asymptotic critical values and a Monte Carlo study of finite sample performance, and Section \ref{sec:emp examples} demonstrates our test in a number of empirical examples drawn from a variety of fields.
-Finally, Appendix \ref{sec:partial_sum} provides a result on partial sums of random matrices that we use in our asymptotic theory and which may be useful more generally.
-All the proofs of theorems and lemmas are collected in two further appendices.
+Section \ref{sec:model} introduces the model and the Chow test, along with some basic assumptions and examples.
+In Section \ref{sec:theory} we provide an asymptotic theory while Section \ref{sec:V_robust} introduces our HLV-robust and bias-corrected test statistic.
+The testing of general linear restrictions is covered in Section \ref{sec: extension}.
+Section \ref{sec:mc} contains a Monte Carlo study of finite sample performance, and Section \ref{sec:emp examples} demonstrates our test with real data.
+All the proofs of theorems and lemmas are collected in two further appendices, the second of which is available online.
+Throughout the paper, cross-referenced items prefixed with `S' can be found in this online supplementary appendix.
+An R-package to reproduce the simulations and empirical example is available in the replication files.